-The best part of all will be the continue efforts, new sources of data, communities involvement/ opinions communities involvement/ opinions and the development of the new roadway
+The best part of all will be the continue of data. efforts, new sources

 Infrastructure which will required further and deeper analysis of traffic trends, issues and their impacts on crashes severity, injuries and fatalities.

 The planning process is a continuous one since all factors and events that take place during the year must be considered in the process.